Turkmen language: Writing system

 At the end of the 1930s, the process of the Cyrillization of writing began throughout the USSR.
-In January 1939, the newspaper "Sowet Türkmenistany" published a letter from teachers in Ashgabat and the Ashgabat region with an initiative to replace the Turkmen (Latin) script with Cyrillic.
+In January 1939, the newspaper Sowet Türkmenistany published a letter from teachers in Ashgabat and the Ashgabat region with an initiative to replace the Turkmen (Latin) script with Cyrillic.
 The Presidium of the Supreme Soviet of the Turkmen SSR instructed the Research Institute of Language and Literature to draw up a draft of a new alphabet.
 The teachers of the Ashgabat Pedagogical Institute and print workers also took part in the development of the new writing system.
 In April 1940, the draft alphabet was published.

-In May 1940, the Council of People's Commissars of the Turkmen SSR adopted a resolution on the transition to a new alphabet of all state and public institutions from July 1, 1940, and on the beginning of teaching the new alphabet in schools from September 1 of the same year.
+In May 1940, the Council of People's Commissars of the Turkmen SSR adopted a resolution on the transition to a new alphabet of all state and public institutions from 1 July 1940, and on the beginning of teaching the new alphabet in schools from 1 September of the same year.

-After the Dissolution of the Soviet Union, in January 1993, a meeting was held at the Academy of Sciences of Turkmenistan on the issue of replacing the Cyrillic with the Latin alphabet, at which a commission was formed to develop the alphabet.
+After the dissolution of the Soviet Union, in January 1993, a meeting was held at the Academy of Sciences of Turkmenistan on the issue of replacing the Cyrillic with the Latin alphabet, at which a commission was formed to develop the alphabet.
 In February, a new version of the alphabet was published in the press.
-On April 12, 1993, the Mejlis of Turkmenistan approved a presidential decree on the new alphabet.
+On 12 April 1993, the Mejlis of Turkmenistan approved a presidential decree on the new alphabet.

 Grammar

 Turkmen is a highly agglutinative language, in that much of the grammar is expressed by means of suffixes added to nouns and verbs.
 It is very regular compared with many other languages of non-Turkic group.
 For example, obalardan "from the villages" can be analysed as oba "village", -lar (plural suffix), -dan (ablative case, meaning "from"); alýaryn "I am taking" as al "take", -ýar (present continuous tense), -yn (1st person singular).

 Another characteristic of Turkmen is vowel harmony.
-Most suffixes have two or four different forms, the choice between which depends on the vowel of the word's root or the preceding suffix: for example, the ablative case of obalar is obalardan "from the villages" but, the ablative case of itler "dogs" is itlerden "from the dogs".
+Most suffixes have two or four different forms, the choice between which depends on the vowel of the word's root or the preceding suffix: For example, the ablative case of obalar is obalardan "from the villages" but, the ablative case of itler "dogs" is itlerden "from the dogs".

+Directives and speech levels

+Levels of respect or formality are focused on the final suffix of commands, while in normal sentences adding -dyr can increase formality.